abkayyum91/JavaScript-Projects/README.md

 ## 3 - Dictionary
 It is word dictionary, you can search your word using this tool.
 All searched word meaning is come from an online "api.dictionaryapi.dev" site.

+## 4 - Form Validation
+In the form validation project, all form fields is validated at the client side.